Skip to main navigation Skip to search Skip to main content

 Biography

-The Duong completed his BS degree in Electrical Engineering in Oregon, United States with the highest distinction.
-He worked for Intel for three years as Process/Equipment Engineer.
-During his PhD at the Australian Narional University, The Duong has achieved the highest efficiency of 26.4% for perovskite-silicon tandem solar cells, which has been highlighted in many media and news.
-He was awarded the Best Ph.D.
-Thesis Award from the ACT Minister for Climate Change and Sustainability in 2017.
-After the PhD.
-The Duong has won two competitive Australian Centre for Advanced Photovoltaics (ACAP) Postdoc Fellowship grants to develop high efficiency perovskite-silicon tandem solar cells.
+The Duong completed his BS degree in Electrical Engineering in Oregon, United States, with the highest distinction.
+During his PhD at the Australian National University, he achieved the highest efficiency of 26.4% for perovskite-silicon tandem solar cells, which was highlighted in many media and news.
+He was awarded the Best PhD.
+Thesis Award from the Minister for Climate Change and Sustainability in 2017.
+Subsequently, The Duong has won two competitive Australian Centre for Advanced Photovoltaics (ACAP) Postdoctoral Fellowship grants to develop high-efficiency perovskite-silicon tandem solar cells further.
 He has also expanded his research interest to solar to hydrogen production and semiconductor gas sensors.
 His work on direct solar-to-hydrogen generation was listed as one of the top 10 innovations by the Innovation for Cool Earth Forum (ICEF) in 2020.
+In early 2025, his team achieved a certified efficiency of 26.29% for single-junction n-i-p perovskite solar cells, which is among the highest efficiencies recorded for this type of device.

 Qualifications